typedb/typedb-docs/09-schema/03-rules.md

 Besides conforming to one of the three patterns previously outlined, we also require that:

 1. The `then` of the rule must be insertable according to the schema (eg. you cannot give an attribute to an instance that is not allowed to own that attribute type).
-Grakn will reject rules that could insert incompatible data.
+TypeDB will reject rules that could insert incompatible data.
 2. There are no disjunctions in the `when` of the rule
 3. There are no negations in the `when` of the rule (this restriction will be lifted imminently)